mwczapski/git_client_docker_container/README.md

 ## Unit Tests

-Unit tests are provided for some modules alomngside the module sources to which they pertain.
+Unit tests are provided for some modules alongside the module sources to which they pertain.

 This is still work in progress/.